National Lampoon’s Vacation (1983)

 Willie hides out at Thurman Merman’s house, which can be found in West Hills, California.

-In the 1989 film “The Wizard,” Corey, played by Fred Savage, along with his brother Jimmy, played by Luke Edwards, run away to California.
-Their father and brother, played by Beau Bridges and Christian Slater respectively, follow on their trail in hopes of finding them.
+Corey and Jimmy’s father and brother, played by Beau Bridges and Christian Slater respectively, follow on their trail in hopes of finding them.
 Sam (Bridges) and Nick (Slater) stay at this hotel and play video games.
 These scenes were filed at the Sierra Pelona Motel in Santa Clarita.
 The motel also appeared in the films “Near Dark,” “The Grifters” and “Crossroads,” as well as the TV shows “Too Old To Die Young” and “Westworld.”

 LOCATION: 12117 Sierra Hwy, Santa Clarita, CA 91390

-LOCATION:345 N Virginia St, Reno, NV 89501
+LOCATION: 345 N Virginia St, Reno, NV 89501

 The casino scenes were filmed at the Peppermill Resort Spa Casino in Reno.
 The same casino, which has since been remodeled, also appeared in the film “Hard Eight.”